WebAssembly/gc/proposals/gc/MVP-JS.md

   by a wasm module, a Type Definition Object is expected in the [importsObject](https://webassembly.github.io/spec/js-api/index.html#instantiate-a-webassembly-module).

-* A Type Definition Object is actually a constructor function which can be called to construct another kind of object...
+* A Type Definition Object is actually a constructor function which can be called from JS to construct another kind of object...

 ### Typed Objects